Girby/basic-carousel/README.md

 # Basic Carousel

-A very simple carousel similar to slick
+A very simple carousel similar to slick-carousel

 ## Demo